-On May 10, 2024, we entered into a Securities Purchase Agreement with Dowslake, pursuant to which Dowslake agreed to purchase 330,823 shares of Common Stock for the purchase price of approximately \$854, which represents a per share purchase price of \$2.58, and an unsecured convertible promissory note with the principal amount of \$146 for an aggregate purchase price of \$1,000.
+On May 10, 2024, we entered into a Securities Purchase Agreement with Dowslake, pursuant to which Dowslake agreed to purchase 330,823 shares of Common Stock for the purchase price of approximately \$854, which represents a per share purchase price of \$2.58, and an unsecured convertible promissory note with the principal amount of \$146 for an aggregate purchase price of \$1.0 million.

-On May 29, 2024, we entered into a Securities Purchase Agreement with certain institutional investors pursuant to which we agreed to issue and sell, in a registered direct offering using the Shelf Registration, an aggregate of 727,706 shares of Common Stock at a per share purchase price of \$3.448 for gross proceeds of approximately \$2,509, before deducting estimated offering expenses payable by us.
+On May 29, 2024, we entered into a Securities Purchase Agreement with certain institutional investors pursuant to which we agreed to issue and sell, in a registered direct offering, an aggregate of 727,706 shares of Common Stock at a per share purchase price of \$3.448 for gross proceeds of approximately \$2.5 million, before deducting estimated offering expenses payable by the Company.